-The Arable category of the Guild’s Photography Awards is now open for entries from Members who are either full-time professional photographers or who take photographs as part of their work.
+The Arable category of the Guild’s Photography Award is now open for entries from members who are either full-time professional photographers or who take photographs as part of their work.

-This award is generously sponsored by FMC, with £500 to the winner and £250 to the runner-up, so look through the archives to find your best shots from past 12 months.
+This award is generously sponsored by FMC, with a £500 prize for the winner and £250 to the runner-up, so look through the archives to find your best shots from past 12 months.

-Email your entry to Jamie Day by 1 June with the following information:
+Entries should be emailed to Jamie Day by 3 June 2019 with the following information:

 - Entrant’s name and telephone number

 - Where and when the image was published